-St. Sharbel modular church consists of three 14’x60′ modules to form the a 42’x60′ space.
-Renovated for use as a chapel for a Maronite Catholic church, this unique prefab church building is placed next to existing modular classrooms and is situated close to an on-site, stick built building.
+St. Sharbel modular church building consists of three 14’x60′ modules to form the 42’x60′ space.
+Renovated for use as a chapel for a Maronite Catholic church, this unique prefab church building is placed next to existing mobile classrooms and is situated close to an on-site, stick-built building.
 A meditation garden separates the structures.

 Do you have questions about modular church building floor plans?
 Click here to contact your local branch location.